yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 `WER` -> `Inference Latency` + `Memory` -> xx-MB On-Device

-Test it on your own device for the inference + WER with model Cell 2.6 (Hypersphere alignment) / 2.7 (Dynamic geometric alignment in the 3D Space)
+Test it on your own device for the inference + WER with model Cell 2.6 (Hypersphere alignment) / 2.7 (Dynamic geometric alignment in the 3D Space, with Riemann Space Constraints)

 <br>